 New College is a close and supportive community.
 The Dean of Residents lives in the building with his family and is responsible for overseeing the resident student programs.
 He oversees the pastoral care and academic support of residents, and co-ordination of the resident advisers.
 Resident Advisers are senior residents located on each floor who provide an easy point of contact for residents in need of assistance.

 The College appoints a number of RAs each academic year.
-Their primary responsibility is the care and development of student residents.
+Their primary responsibility is the care and development of residents.
 This care includes all aspects of working constantly towards a physically, emotionally and psychologically safe environment.
 RAs also assist with College administration out of business hours.
 The 2013 New College RAs are:

 - Amy Pratten (Senior Resident Adviser)